 How super investment earnings in pension phase are taxed

 If you’re drawing a retirement income stream from your super, then the investment earnings are exempt from tax, including capital gains.

-A limit of $1.7 million (in 2021/22) broadly applies to the amount you can transfer into the tax-exempt retirement pension phase.
+A limit of $1.7 million (in 2022/23) broadly restricts the amount you can transfer into the tax-exempt retirement pension phase.

 Tax on super withdrawals